UnixJunkie/diskuv-ocaml/contributors/doc/LocalProject.rst

     like in ``C:\Users\Jane‿Smith\DiskuvOCamlProjects`` then
     use ``C:\DiskuvOCamlProjects`` instead of ``~\DiskuvOCamlProjects``
     throughout the rest of this documentation.
-You may need to ask your Administrator if you are on a shared PC.
+You may need to ask your Administrator to create it for you if you are on a shared PC.

-We can compile the source code by running the ``build-dev`` target:
+We can initialize an Opam repository, assemble an Opam switch and compile the source code all by running the single ``build-dev`` target:

 .. code-block:: ps1con

     PS1> cd ~\DiskuvOCamlProjects\diskuv-ocaml-starter

-    PS1> ./make build-dev
+    PS1> ./make build-dev DKML_BUILD_TRACE=ON

+We turned on tracing (``DKML_BUILD_TRACE=ON``) so you could see what is happening;
+the three steps of ``build-dev`` are:

+1. Initialize an Opam repository.
+This takes **several minutes** but only needs to be done once per user (you!) per machine.
+2. Assemble (create) an Opam switch by compiling all the third-party packages you need.
+Any new packages you add to ``.opam`` files will be added to your Opam switch.
+   This can take **tens of minutes** but only needs to be done once per Local Project.
+3. Compile your source code.
+This is usually in the **0-5 seconds** range unless your project is large or uses C code.
+There is a special Makefile target called ``quickbuild-dev`` that skips the first two steps and only compiles your source code.

 The starter application is the `Complete Program <https://dev.realworldocaml.org/guided-tour.html>`_ example from the `Real World OCaml book <https://dev.realworldocaml.org/toc.html>`_.
 Let us run it.